yourlifeofmath/yourlifeofmath.github.io/_posts/2021-10-29-Chessboard_Bitflips.md

 We can think of the function
 \\[ C: \\{ 0, ..., 2^{64} - 1 \\} \to \\{ 0, ..., 63 \\} \\]

 as a *classification function* which classifies every possible board state into one of $$64$$ categories, with each category corresponding to a unique index on the board.
-When player $$B$$ sees the final board state, he can use $$C$$ to calculate the classification of the final board state, which will indicate the prize index.
+When player $$B$$ sees the final board state, he can use $$C$$ to calculate the category of the final board state, which will indicate the prize index.

 We can think of the function
 \\[ I: \\{ 0, ..., 2^{64} - 1 \\} \times \\{ 0, ..., 63 \\} \to \\{ 0, ..., 63 \\} \\]